Clash of Civilizations: Criticism

 Edward Said issued a response to Huntington's thesis in his 2001 article, "The Clash of Ignorance".
 Said argues that Huntington's categorization of the world's fixed "civilizations" omits the dynamic interdependency and interaction of culture.
 A longtime critic of the Huntingtonian paradigm, and an outspoken proponent of Arab issues, Said (2004) also argues that the clash of civilizations thesis is an example of "the purest invidious racism, a sort of parody of Hitlerian science directed today against Arabs and Muslims" (p.
 293).

 Noam Chomsky has criticized the concept of the clash of civilizations as just being a new justification for the United States "for any atrocities that they wanted to carry out", which was required after the Cold War as the Soviet Union was no longer a viable threat.

 In 21 Lessons for the 21st Century, Yuval Noah Harari called the clash of civilizations a misleading thesis.
 He wrote that Islamic fundamentalism is more of a threat to a global civilization, rather than a confrontation with the West.
 He also argued that talking about civilizations using analogies from evolutionary biology is wrong.

+Nathan J. Robinson criticizes Huntington's thesis as inconsistent.
+He notes that according to Huntington, "Spanish-speaking Catholic-majority Spain is West, while Spanish-speaking Catholic-majority Mexico is not part of Western civilization, and instead belongs with Brazil as part of Latin American civilization."
+Robinson concludes, "If you look at the map and think these divisions make sense, which you might, it is because what you are mostly seeing here is a map of prejudices.
+[Huntington] indeed shows how a lot of people think of the world, especially in America."

+The literary criticism podcast If Books Could Kill raises the concern that Huntington may be seen as publishing genocide apologia, uncritically repeating verbatim the assertions of Serbian soldiers during the Kosovo genocide that ethnic cleansing is necessary due to the high Muslim Albanian birth rate.